-Soon after this meeting, Mel & Kim began recording with yourselves.
-When did you realise that 'System', which was planned as the sisters' début, wasn’t working out and what made you direct the sound towards Chicago House with Showing Out (Get Fresh at the Weekend)?
+Soon after this, yourself, Mike and Matt began recording with the sisters.
+When did you realise that System, which was planned as the duos' début, wasn’t working out, and what made you redirect their sound towards Chicago House with Showing Out (Get Fresh at the Weekend)?

 We learned very quickly that there was something very different about their voices.
-It's very difficult to explain but there was a jauntiness about their 'voice' and it didn't quite fit the techno/RnB thing that we tried with 'System'.
-We were very heavily involved with Pete Tong around that time with Bananarama and he played us these Garage/Chicago House tracks that he wanted us to emulate with them, but when we heard them we just thought that this sound was perfect for the girls.
-They were the right age and the right attitude so Mike (Stock) wrote 'Showing Out' and it came together very quickly.
+It's very difficult to explain but there was a jauntiness about their 'voice' and it didn't quite fit the techno/RnB thing that we tried with System.
+We were very heavily involved with Pete Tong at the time, with Bananarama, and he had been playing us these Garage/Chicago House tracks that he wanted us to emulate with them, but when we heard them we just thought that this sound was perfect for Mel & Kim.
+They were the right age and they had the right attitude... so Mike (Stock) wrote Showing Out, and it came together very quickly.
 The minute we started to record it, we just knew that it worked.
 It was just so... them!
 They would be telling us stories about going out on a Friday and Saturday night and they were funny.
 Mel & Kim were just incredibly modern girls for their time, so we saw them as the female version of us.
 Because we were, sort of, fighting the major record companies, these kids were like our alter egos.

-Were Mel & Kim excited in the build up to their impending début release?
+How were the girls in the build up to their impending début release?

 Each artist brings something unique to the table.
-What did Mel & Kim bring and how did they compare to other artists you worked with?
+What did Mel & Kim bring and how did they compare to other artists you have worked with?

 Well, I always say that without Mel & Kim, you wouldn't have had Stock, Aitken & Waterman, because they were perfect.
 They were modern and they had a very modern outlook on life.
 Everything they did, they did full of joy.
 They literally could not believe that they were making records.
 It was just the perfect, perfect match.
-When you have an artist that loves everything they are doing and doesn't sit and spend hours thinking about what they are doing but just gets on with it ... that's a joy for a record producer!
+When you have artists that love everything they are doing and who don't sit and spend hours thinking about what they are doing, but just get on with it - that's a joy for a record producer!

-So Pete, do you have a personal favorite Mel & Kim track?
+So, Pete, do you have a personal favorite Mel & Kim track?

 Mel & Kim F.L.M. performed at the Montreux Rock & Pop Festival - May 1987 (Exclusive melandkim.com Edit.)

 Yes, absolutely!
 We agree!
-Have you ever considered commissioning a current remix of 'Respectable'?
+Have you ever considered commissioning a current remix of Respectable?

-No, although it is an interesting idea but EMI now hold the masters.
-Maybe in the future someone might say 'maybe we should look at the Mel & Kim catalogue?'.
+No, although it is an interesting idea, but EMI now hold the masters.
+Maybe, in the future, someone might say 'maybe we should look at the Mel & Kim catalogue?'
 I personally think that Mel & Kim are underestimated!

-We understand that 'Respectable' was re-recorded as there was a concern that the sisters' unmistakably British/Cockney accents may confuse an international audience.
+We understand that Respectable was re-recorded as there was a concern that the sisters' unmistakably British/Cockney accents may confuse an international audience.
 Can you shed some light on this for us?

-The sisters recorded both 'Respectable' & 'F.L.M.' soon after 'Showing Out' was a hit.
-What made you decide to release 'Respectable' as the second single?
+The sisters recorded both Respectable & F.L.M. soon after Showing Out was a hit.
+What made you decide to release Respectable as the second single?

-Sadly it is often only in retrospect that people are awarded the respect and recognition they deserved at the time and that can certainly be attributed to yourselves!
+Sadly, it is often only in retrospect that people are awarded the respect and recognition they deserved at the time, and that can certainly be attributed to yourselves!

 Yes, well maybe we were successful because we were so loathed.
 Maybe that was the driving force because, like Mel & Kim, we were from very humble backgrounds and we didn't take our success lightly.
 We saw it as a privilege and we were always trying to make records that people wanted.
 We weren't interested in 'the trappings' but we wanted the success.

-Speaking of 'Respectable' it has been claimed that the song was not originally intended for Mel & Kim but had in fact been written for the group Dead Or Alive.
+Speaking of Respectable, it has been claimed that the song was not originally intended for Mel & Kim but had, in fact, been written for the group Dead Or Alive.
 Can you clear that one up for us?

-No, that is purely just a rumour!
+(Laughs) no, that is purely just a rumour!

-Oh no, they were before all that and they were absolutely a 'moment in time'!
+Oh no, they were before all that, and they were absolutely a 'moment in time'!
 Mel & Kim were the patrons of cool!
-Obviously history is a strange thing cause you can look back at history but Mel & Kim were not a 'pop act', I mean we never saw them as a 'pop act' and that's the difference.
+Obviously, history is a strange thing, cause you can look back at history, but Mel & Kim were not a 'pop act'.
+I mean, we never saw them as a 'pop act', and that's the difference.
 Kylie was a 'pop act'.
-Mel & Kim were a Garage/RnB act – that's what they were!
-We weren't trying to make pop records at all with them, we were trying to make dance records and that's what Mel & Kim were listening to, that's what they were buying and that's what we were doing at that time.
-What you have got to understand is Mel & Kim gave us our first real pop number one with 'Respectable' and after you have had a number one everything changes, suddenly everyone knows who you are, everybody knew who Mel & Kim were, it was a hit all over the world, everybody wanted them.
-Where Princess had been number two, Dead Or Alive had been number one - but they were seen as a rock band.
-Suddenly you saw two young girls and the videos that Nick did were very good, I mean they were brilliant!
-We had not ever thought of having number one records, that was not what we were doing.
-We were looking at number one dance records and would have been ecstatic with that.
-Suddenly there we are at number one in the pop charts with an act that we had made as a sort of, House music band.
-Suddenly there they are on kids and prime time television every day of the week and suddenly we were selling 800 000 singles when, at that point, everyone thought that the format of 'the single' was dead.
-Suddenly here is Mel & Kim selling 800 000 singles!
+Mel & Kim were a 'Garage/RnB act' – that's what they were!
+We weren't trying to make pop records at all with them.
+We were trying to make dance records.
+That's what Mel & Kim were listening to, that's what they were buying and that's what we were doing at that time.
+What you have got to understand is, Mel & Kim gave us our first real pop number one with Respectable and after you have had a number one, everything changes.
+Suddenly, everyone knows who you are.
+Everybody knew who Mel & Kim were.
+It was a hit all over the world and everybody wanted them.
+Dead Or Alive had been number one, but they were seen as a rock band.
+Suddenly you saw two young girls doing it, and the videos that Nick did were very good.
+I mean, they were brilliant!
+We had not ever thought of having number one records.
+That was not what we were doing.
+We were looking at number one dance records, and would have been ecstatic with that.
+Suddenly, there we are at number one in the pop charts with an act that we had made as a, sort of, house music band.
+Suddenly, there the girls are on kids and prime time television, every day of the week, and suddenly we were selling 800 000 singles when, at that point, everyone thought that the format of 'the single' was dead.
+Suddenly, here is Mel & Kim selling 800 000 singles!
 It changed everything for them, and for us as producers.

 Though both naturally gifted vocalists, Kim has said in interviews that of the two of them she felt Mel was more of a singer....

-We have spoken to many people for this website including people who perhaps only met Mel & Kim for a short time yet the sisters made such a lasting and positive impression!
+We have spoken to many people for this website, including people who perhaps only met Mel & Kim for a short time, yet the sisters made such a lasting and positive impression!
 It's amazing how much love remains for Mel & Kim after all these years.